ayenisholah/node-db3-challenge/queries.md

 ### Display the ProductName and CategoryName for all products in the database.
 Shows 76 records.
 SELECT * FROM Products;

-### Display the OrderID and ShipperName for all orders placed before January 9, 1997.
+### .
 Shows 161 records.

-### Display all ProductNames and Quantities placed on order 10251.
+### Display all ProductNames anDisplay the OrderID and ShipperName for all orders placed before January 9, 1997
+Select OrderID, ShipperName, OrderDate from Orders join Shippers on Orders.ShipperID = Orders.ShipperID where OrderDate <= '1997-01-09';

+##Quantities placed on order 10251.
 Sort by ProductName.
 Shows 3 records.

 ### Display the OrderID, CustomerName and the employee's LastName for every order.
 All columns should be labeled clearly.
 Displays 196 records.